 Activists are often affiliated with activist organizations - to limit your Googling to organizational sites, try something like below:

 REMEMBER: You should evaluate the credibility of what anyone is saying, whether they are a scholar or an activist - From where/whom are they getting their information?
 Are they citing their sources?
 Does their personal bias impact the credibility of what they are saying?

 Want Scholarly Articles?

-To find scholarly articles, try searching this one first:
+To find scholarly articles, try searching this library database:

 AN EXAMPLE KEYWORD SEARCH: